Skip to content

 SDK packages (Python, TypeScript, Go, Swift) have independent version numbers from the Rust crates.

 SDK versions track their own binding API stability.
-A breaking change in the Python wrapper (e.g. renaming a function) bumps the Python minor version even if the underlying Rust API didn't change.
-Conversely, an internal Rust refactor that doesn't affect the binding surface doesn't require an SDK version bump.
+A breaking change in the Python wrapper bumps the Python version even if the underlying Rust API did not change.
+An internal Rust refactor that does not affect the binding surface does not require an SDK version bump.

-SDK publishing is automated via GitHub Actions workflows triggered by v* tags:
+SDK publishing is automated via GitHub Actions triggered by v* tags:

 • Python: .github/workflows/publish-python.yml -- builds platform wheels with maturin and publishes to PyPI using Trusted Publisher.